Designing for friction to achieve 80% creator verification

 Non-neogtiable requirements

-Identity verification was a mandatory business requirement and could not be removed or bypassed.
+Identity verification was required and could not be removed or bypassed

-A compressed timeline prioritized shipping an improved experience first, with measurement and iteration planned post-launch
+Shipping an improved experience first, with planned measurement and iteration post-launch

-Rather than immediately asking for government ID verification, I strategically restructured the experience so creators encountered low-commitment asks first before higher-stakes asks like identity and banking requirements.
+I strategically re-ordered verification steps so creators would encounter low-commitment asks first before higher-stakes asks like identity and banking requirements.

 Impact: Reduces early exposure to high-stakes asks, easing creators into the process